-Some of the other industry dolly options to consider includes:
+Some of the other industry dolly options to consider include:

-- Cable Camera Systems: They offer a great deal of distinct rigs.
+- Cable Camera Systems: They offer a lot of distinct rigs.

 Non-Traditional Dolly equipment- Capturing Dolly Shots on Budget

-If you are limited on your budget or exploring various creative options, you can use the below-mentioned non-traditional methods to create a dolly shot.
+If you are limited in your budget or exploring various creative options, you can use the below-mentioned non-traditional methods to create a dolly shot.

 A wheelchair can be an effective tool for shooting a dolly shot as it comes with the following features: